smarts-project/smarts-project.github.io/_pages/main-page.md

 ## The Competition

 Autonomous driving (AD) is the next frontier of artificial intelligence and machine learning.
-Intending to further research in AD, we invite you to participate in an autonomous driving competition organised by Huawei Technologies Ltd. and academic collaborators.
+Intending to further research in AD, we invite you to participate in an autonomous driving competition organised by NCRN and academic collaborators.

 ## The competition is now live at codalab:
 # [2022 Neurips Driving SMARTS Competition](https://codalab.lisn.upsaclay.fr/competitions/6618)